-The complexity of a hearing loss or aural damage diagnosis stretches from genetic hearing loss to hearing loss caused by damage.
-Although you may receive a diagnosis very similar to some-one else, the details of the diagnosis and the fact that everybody is different, means that the way the diagnosis manifests in symptoms and healing/worsening varies drastically.
+The complexity of a hearing loss stretches from genetic hearing loss to hearing loss caused by damage.
+Although you may receive a diagnosis very similar to someone else, the details of your diagnosis, and the fact that everybody is different, means that the way the diagnosis manifests in symptoms and healing/worsening varies drastically.
 Only by understanding the complex language that specialist doctors use can sufferers be empowered to make the right choices.

 What Is Syndromic Hearing Loss?

 Syndromic hearing loss usually relates to a genetically inherited hearing loss condition.
-Syndromic hearing loss usually refers to hearing loss that is a result of another health problem or condition not directly from the ear.
-There are likely to be other symptoms throughout the body that point to a condition that, as a by-product, causes hearing loss.
+In most cases, this hearing loss is a result of another health problem or condition not directly related to the ear.
+There are likely to be other symptoms throughout the body.
+These symptoms often point to a condition that, as a by-product, causes hearing loss.

 How Is Syndromic Hearing Loss Diagnosed?

 As syndromic hearing loss is hearing loss caused by other conditions, your doctor will need to conduct a holistic assessment of your body in order to diagnosis the cause.
 In many case, sensorineural hearing loss (hearing loss caused by damage in the ear) is first caused by another condition as well.

 First, doctors will check the common conditions associated with syndromic hearing loss.
 This may include: